-Disclosure Quantity Units Number of incidents in which directors were removed or disciplined for corruption 0 # Number of incidents in which employees were dismissed or disciplined for corruption 0 # Number of incidents when contracts with business partners were terminated due to incidents of corruption - #
+Disclosure Quantity Units Number of incidents in which directors were removed or disciplined for corruption 0 # Number of incidents in which employees were dismissed or disciplined for corruption 0 # Number of incidents when contracts with business partners were terminated due to incidents of corruption #

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Management Approach No impact identified because of the existence of zero cases as disclosed above.
+The university will revisit this for the succeeding periods.